Lab 99 Web Design

 </ul>

-Textpattern is very flexible: all sorts of other options are available.
+As with almost every aspect of Textpattern, the default behaviour can be changed.
 For example, if you wanted the list to include every article except the most recent, you could use this code instead:

 <h2>Other Articles</h2>